The 'superfluous man' in 19th century literature

 How will I be taught, and will there be any work outside the class?

-The class will be held in two-hour sessions over ten weeks.
-The first hour will be an interactive lecture on the text, writer, themes and contexts.
-The second half will be a round table and small group discussion of the texts in detail.
+The class will be held in 1½ -hour sessions over ten weeks.
+The first half hour will be an interactive lecture on the text, writer, themes and contexts.
+The following hour will be a round table and small group discussion of the texts/films in detail.

 Are there any other costs?
 Is there anything I need to bring?